krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/docs/oas_changes_reference.md

 This is done to address the PATCH operation defined in the OAS (reducing the fields of the request body).
 The PATCH operation is used in the RestDefinition `pipelinepermission` for the `create` and `update` operations.
 - An `enum` has been added to the `resourceType` field for both the GET and PATCH operations, to restrict its possible values to the supported resource types (repository, environment, queue, teamproject, endpoint, variablegroup, securefile).
+- Commented out the `oauth2` security scheme since it not supported by OASGen Provider and Rest Dynamic Controller while authentication is handled at the root level of the file and with basic auth scheme.
+- Commented out `x-ms-*` items as they are specific to Microsoft internal tooling.
+- Commented out the `components.parameters` section at root level as it just to inform about api versions.

 ## `PullRequest`